 This will be a written project report based on a question and the pre-seen case study.

 Candidates must achieve a pass mark of 60% with minimum scores required across all three elements.
 Should a candidate fail any element they have to retake the whole assessment.

-First assessments will take place from November 2020.
-There are two options: online or paper based.
+The first assessments will take place in November 2020.
+There are two options: online or paper-based.